Terms of Reference of the External Advisory Committee on Pressure Tubes

 - Members shall serve as individuals by virtue of their expertise, experience and knowledge of related issues in their respective fields.
 Members should keep appropriate documentation system for traceability and transparency of processes.

-- If the EAC determines that it needs to obtain advice from a third party where it would require the disbursement of moneys, the EAC Chair shall direct the request to the Commission Secretary for authorization.
+- If the EAC determines that it needs to obtain advice from a third party where it would require the disbursement of moneys, the EAC Chair shall direct the request to the Commission Registrar for authorization.

 - Members must not have worked as an employee of the CNSC, Bruce Power, OPG or NB Power for at least 1 year prior to serving on the EAC.
 It is understood that members may have done or may be currently doing work for the CNSC, Bruce Power, OPG or NB Power, in their capacity as experts and specialists.